Best Therapy for Panic Disorder: 5 Proven Approaches

 ACT offers a different angle on panic disorder.
 Rather than directly challenging catastrophic thoughts (as CBT does), ACT focuses on changing your relationship to those thoughts and sensations.

-What the research says: A growing body of research supports ACT for panic disorder.
-A 2020 randomized controlled trial published in Behaviour Research and Therapy found that ACT produced outcomes comparable to traditional CBT for panic disorder, with 60 to 70 percent of participants achieving clinically significant improvement.
-ACT may be especially effective for people who have not responded to traditional CBT or who find the thought-challenging approach less intuitive.
+What the research says: A 2020 RCT in Behaviour Research and Therapy found ACT comparable to traditional CBT for panic (60 to 70 percent achieving clinically significant improvement) — and it may work especially well for people who have not responded to traditional CBT.

 4. EMDR for Trauma-Triggered Panic